Topological Anderson insulators by latent symmetry: Analysis of specific models

-\emph{Octatomic chain with latent inversion symmetry}---Having established the features of the multi-atomic chain with latent chiral symmetry and its topological invariants in position space, we discuss the effects of disorder on the multi-atomic chain with latent inversion symmetry.
-As shown in Fig.\ref{FigOctatomic}(a), the lattice building block for intracell is $G_3$, and $G_0$ is the lattice building block for intercell.
+Having established the features of the multi-atomic chain with latent chiral symmetry and its topological invariants in position space, we now discuss the effects of disorder on a multi-atomic chain that features latent mirror symmetry.
+As shown in Fig.\ref{FigOctatomic}(a), the lattice building block for intracell is $G_3$, and $G_0$ is the lattice building block for intercell, namely $G_{a,j}=G_3$, $G_{b,j}=G_0$ in Figs.\ref{FigBuilding}(a, b).
 This Hamiltonian of octatomic chain in real space could be written as